MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 8: script that displays the number of records with id = 89 in a table

 task 9: create a second table with records

+task 10: script that lists all records of the table second_table of the database ordered by score